tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/how-to-gellert-baths-budapest.md

 This was our second time in Budapest and our 6th time in Gellert Baths.
 We loved our first Budapest visit so much that when we came back a second time, we stayed for a month.
 I am someone who often has aches and pains, any length of walking hurts my ankles, and I retain all my stress (from dealing with crowds) in my shoulders.
 So hot springs that aren't crowded are ideal!
 Gellert is wonderful for that.
 I’m going to help you prepare for it like a PRO.

-First you should realise how wonderful Gellert Baths is!
+First you should understand how wonderful Gellert Baths is!

 * It’s large enough and out of the center enough that it is rarely crowded.
 Which is big for me, I cannot relax with too many people around me.
 * The baths have a nice range of temperatures.